 Lauren DesRosiers, '16, New York City Anti-Violence Project, New York, NY

-To be considered for the MLaw Spectrum Fellowship, you will need to submit your application on Symplicity by February 24, 2014 at 5:00 PM.
+To be considered for the MLaw Spectrum Fellowship, you will need to submit your application on Symplicity by February 23, 2015 at 5:00 PM (available by January 15th).
 Applicants do not have to have a position secured before applying for the Fellowship.
 Your application must include a copy of your resume and an essay answering the following question (in 750 words or less): Please explain what type of work you hope to do this summer and how it will further your career goals.

 The Dean's faculty committee will select applicants based on demonstrated commitment to LGBTQ issues and public service, in general.
 The committee will consider factors such as your past experiences (academic, volunteer, and professional), contributions you have made to the MLaw Public Interest Community, your career goals, how the work you propose to do this summer will further those goals, and your depth of understanding of the relevant public interest issues.

 - Fellows must obtain a qualified placement by May 24, 2014, which must be approved by the Public Interest Director.

 - To be eligible for the full $4,000 award, the Fellow may not earn more than $6,000 from all sources of funding (including other University of Michigan funds) for the summer.

 - Fellows must work full-time for a minimum of 10 weeks with a non-profit organization and the work performed must be on LGBTQ legal issues, non-partisan, and supervised by an attorney.